walkerlj0/Selenium_Course_Example_Code/tips/python/content/chapters/17-basic-auth.md

 ## Expected Behavior

-When you save the first example and run it (e.g., `python basic_auth_1.py`), here is what will happen:
+When you save the first example and run it (e.g., `python3 basic_auth_1.py`), here is what will happen:

 + Open the browser
 + Visit the page using Basic Auth